Live edge and finished wood tables on custom steel bases

 Sustainable materials have been described as "... products that provide environmental, social and economic benefits while protecting public health and environment over their whole life cycle, from the extraction of raw materials until the final disposal."

-Using reclaimed materials such as wood purchased from enviromentally conscious wholesellers helps achieve that goal.
+Using reclaimed or sustainably harvested wood purchased from enviromentally conscious wholesellers helps me stay in synch with that life cycle.
 Using reclaimed metal for the bases is a bit harder.
 But, I do my best.
-Additionally, I try to use non-toxic finishes when applicable.
+Additionally, I try to use non-toxic finishes.

 From early conversations about a particular piece to the final product, it's all hand crafted.
 I am personally involved in every step of the process.
-From sourcing materials to crafting the individual pieces required for the final product.
+From sourcing materials to crafting the individual elements that make up the final product.

 That said, I have yet to master making screws and other necessary items required to finish most works.
-Learning to forge my own materials is on my bucket list.
+Although, learning to forge my own materials is on my bucket list.